 English 9 interweaves writing, and reading, so that students can relate continuously to what they have already learned while broadening their understanding of literature and the writing process.
 Students will become adept at recognizing the different genres of literature and applying various literary techniques.
 Students will begin to use writing as an analytical tool.
 Students will become proficient with standard grammar and usage and will be able to compose without mechanical errors.
-The research process will be reviewed and strengthened.
+The research process will be reviewed and strengthened as it relates to their chosen pathway.